fabio914/RealityMixer/Instructions.md

  <img src="Images/instructions/green_screen_6.jpg" width="300" />

- * Tap on "save" if everything looks good and then start the mixed reality connection.
+ * Tap on "save" if everything looks good and then start the mixed reality connection if you've already completed the calibration.
 Remember, you should not wear anything green, and you should keep the camera and the green screen perfectly still if you've added a mask.

 ### Spectator <a name="spectator"></a>